Cavity Solitons as a Nonlinear Substrate for Photonic Neuromorphic Computing: Conclusion and outlook

-We expect that soliton-based reservoir computers can be further improved by leveraging several already demonstrated advances.
+We expect that soliton-based reservoir computers can be further improved by leveraging several already demonstrated techniques.
 First, as shown in~\cite{Butschek2022}, frequency-based reservoir computers can be naturally extended to include an analog output layer, a feature that is generally more challenging to implement in other approaches.
-Second, the soliton dynamics can be further enriched, for instance by enhancing the Kelly sidebands in fiber cavities, as pointed out in our numerical simulations, or by coupling microring resonators to introduce nonlinear mode crossings between cavities, which should further enhance computational performance.
-Third, improving the conversion efficiency from the continuous-wave (CW) pump to frequency-comb lines~\cite{Jang2021,Li2022}, together with achieving flat-top comb profiles~\cite{Xue2019,Helgason2023,Boggio2022,Zhang2024,Kondratiev2023}, should improve energy efficiency and increase the number of usable reservoir nodes.
+Second, the soliton dynamics can be further enriched, for instance by enhancing the Kelly sidebands in fiber cavities, as pointed out in our numerical simulations.
+Third, the effective dimensionality of the reservoir can be expanded by dividing the signal acquired during the $q$-roundtrips into several temporal sub-windows, as proposed in ~\cite{Zhong2021}.
+Finally, by improving the conversion efficiency from the continuous-wave (CW) pump to frequency-comb lines~\cite{Jang2021,Li2022}, together with achieving flat-top comb profiles~\cite{Xue2019,Helgason2023,Boggio2022,Zhang2024,Kondratiev2023}, should improve energy efficiency and increase the number of usable reservoir nodes.

 \paragraph{Funding} We acknowledge funding by the Fonds National de la Recherche Scientifique – FNRS through projects EQP n° 40021523, EOS O.0019.22 (Photonic Ising Machines) and EOS n°40007560 (PULSE), and the ERC project HIGHRES (grant agreement No 101125625) \paragraph{Acknowledgment} Authors would like to thank Chee Wei Wong, Hangbo Yang, Tristan Melton, François Leo, Georges Semaan, Haftamu Berhe, and Jesús Yelo-Sarrión for stimulating discussions and technical help. \paragraph{Disclosures} The authors declare no conflicts of interest. \paragraph{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request. \paragraph{Supplementary material} See Supplementary material for a detailed derivation of cavity-soliton dynamics under slow-time phase modulation of the driving field.